 However, if this does happen and your character happens to make its death saves, there may be another option.
 The book, Savage Species form 3E, lays out 10 levels of continuing as a Shadow PC.
 Of course, this would take some tweaking.

 For 5E, it would be better to work into a subclass.
 I’d be tempted to try a new template, but that would complicate things.
 The best would be a Rogue Archetype.
-(Will be looking into this more in our Patreon in the month of November)

 [ART from ARTSTATION by Polina Hristova]